 Create consistent language

 Figure out what you’ll call allergens when you’re talking to your child, like “safe” versus “unsafe” foods or “can” versus “can’t” activities, and then use those words consistently to describe allergenic triggers.
-If you can, use this terminology to describe only allergenic factors so he doesn&;t get allergies confused with other restrictions.
+If you can, use this terminology to describe only allergenic factors so they doesn&;t get allergies confused with other restrictions.

 Teach the adults